-The four-year Diagnostic Radiology Residency at Mayo Clinic in Rochester is designed for physicians who want a career in academic radiology or private practice and who have an interest in education and research.
-The volume of examinations, the pathology encountered, the cutting-edge technology, and the availability of staff radiologists make this training program an exceptional opportunity for residents.
+The four-year Diagnostic Radiology Residency at Mayo Clinic's campus in Rochester, Minnesota, is designed for physicians who want a career in academic radiology or private practice, and who have an interest in education and research.
+The volume of examinations, the pathology encountered, the cutting-edge technology and the availability of staff radiologists make this training program an exceptional opportunity for residents.

-The Department of Radiology at Mayo Clinic in Rochester performed more than one million exams in 2004.
+The Department of Radiology at Mayo Clinic in Rochester, Minnesota, performs more than 1 million exams annually since 2004.
 This is the largest volume of any single academic radiology department in the country.
-The department has 24 MR scanners including seven 3-Tesla magnets and one full time dedicated research magnet.
-Additionally, there are 20 CT scanners including 11 64 detector scanner.
-The department's equipment also includes 43 ultrasound machines and seven interventional suites.
-The nuclear radiology practice includes 23 nuclear medicine cameras, three PET CT, one Cardiac PET scanner, and one PET scanner.
-The department employees more than 1,100 individuals including 155 staff radiologists.
-The staff to resident ratio is 3:1.
+The department employs more than 1,300 individuals, including 180 staff radiologists.
+The staff to resident ratio is 3-to-1.

-The Accreditation Council on Graduate Medical Education (ACGME) accredits the Diagnostic Radiology Residency at Mayo Clinic in Rochester.
+The Accreditation Council for Graduate Medical Education (ACGME) accredits the Diagnostic Radiology Residency at the Rochester campus of Mayo Clinic.

-The Diagnostic Radiology Residency in Rochester began in 1972, and since that time, more than 330 physicians have completed training.
-It is anticipated that twelve residents will complete training in this program annually.
+The Diagnostic Radiology Residency in Rochester, Minnesota, began in 1972.
+Since that time, more than 330 physicians have completed training.
+It is anticipated that 12 residents will complete training in this program annually.